SPSS Measure: Nominal, Ordinal, and Scale

 The similarity between nominal and ordinal data is that they are categorical variables, and thus it does not make sense to calculate means for either of them.

-For instance, you can code male =1 and female =0, but you still should not calculate the mean for the gender variable.
+For instance, you can code male =1 and female =0, but you still should not calculate the mean for the variable of gender.
 Similarly, you will not calculate means for the ordinal variables either.

-The key difference between nominal and ordinal data is that nominal data is not ordered, while ordinal data is ordered.
-For instance, jobs with different levels of income can be ordered as a way to represent the magnitude difference.
+The key difference between nominal and ordinal data is that nominal data has no inherent order, whereas ordinal data is organized in a meaningful sequence.

 Interval Data